SunstriderEmu/sunstrider-legacy/doc/install_win.md

 3. Install [OpenSSL 1.0.x][openssl] note the directory to which you install it.
 Caution, do not use the 'Light' version.
 OpenSSL 1.1 is NOT supported!

-4. Install [Boost 1.67][boost] version.
-(Other versions may be working but are not supported) Get the windows prebuilt binaries corresponding to your MSVC compiler.
+4. Install [Boost 1.62][boost] or higher.
+   Get the windows prebuilt binaries corresponding to your MSVC compiler.
-   Set the **environment** variable (not a CMake variable) `BOOST_ROOT` to wherever you installed Boost.
+   Set the **environment** variable (not a CMake variable) `BOOST_ROOT` to wherever you installed Boost for CMake to find Boost location.

 5. Run `cmake-gui` and indicate the repository as the source directory, and a directory of your choice to hold the compiled artifacts.